Bl4ky113/learning_python_gtk/notes.md

 ## GTK Basics

 GTK is GUI which needs an event driven programming model.
-It waits until a input or interruption ocurrs, then executes code as a responce.
+It waits until a input or interruption ocurrs, then executes code as a response.

 ### Callbacks
-These responces are called CallBacks, we can make different functions in order to responce to these callbacks by using:
+These responses are called CallBacks, we can make different functions in order to response to these callbacks by using:

-handler_id = widget.connect(event, callback, info=None)
+handler\_id = widget.connect(event, callback, info=None)

-we can use the handler_id to disconect the callback to the event.
+we can use the handler\_id to disconect the callback to the event.
-& if we somehow lost the h_id, we can disconect it by the callback function name.
+& if we somehow lost the h\_id, we can disconect it by the callback function name.

-widget.disconect(handler_id)
+widget.disconect(handler\_id)
-widget.disconect_by_func(callback)
+widget.disconect\_by\_func(callback)

 info arg is just a way to pass any information or context to the callback